ichard26/ichard26.github.io/content/blog/2025/pip-25.1/index.md

 [packages.wheels.hashes]
 sha256 = "4721f391ed90541fddacab5acf947aa0d3dc7d27b2e1e8eda2be8970586c3274"
 ```

+The produced lockfile is specific to the Python version and platform pip is invoked under.
+In other words, the lockfile is **NOT** an universal lockfile.

 The command is experimental, meant to enable basic locked installation scenarios.
 It is
 expected to undergo further development once the lockfile standard sees more widespread